 Jimi Hendrix’s Roger Mayer Octavia

-Jimi started using this pedal around January 1967, after meeting Roger Mayer – an acoustic engineer working for the British Admiralty who as a hobby designed and built effect pedals for guitars, when they were still virtually unknown.
+Jimi began using the Octavia pedal around January 1967 after meeting Roger Mayer, an acoustic engineer working for the British Admiralty who designed and built effect pedals for guitars as a hobby—at a time when such devices were still virtually unknown.

-In case you’re unfamiliar with the functionality of the Octavia pedal, in Roger’s own words Octavia “produces a sound that is an octave higher than the note you are presently playing.”
-The effect is somewhat subtle, but if you watch a few YouTube videos, you should be able to tell the difference.
-A good starting point is this ProGuitarShop Demo video.
+For those unfamiliar, the Octavia pedal, in Roger’s own words, “produces a sound that is an octave higher than the note you are presently playing.”
+The effect is somewhat subtle, but with a few YouTube videos, you can pick it out.
+A good starting point is this ProGuitarShop demo.

 Jimi meets Roger, ‘Are You Experienced’